Importing an sbt project

 Click Import Project or Open on the welcome screen.

-In the dialog that opens, select a directory that contains your sbt project or simply build.sbt.
+In the dialog that opens, select a directory that contains your sbt project or build.sbt.
 Click OK.

 Follow the steps suggested in the Import Project wizard.